 In a country where the Church still plays a prominent role in shaping society's views on issues such as sexuality, it comes as no surprise that homosexuality is generally frowned upon by many locals – especially outside major cities.
 While there is no legislation against homosexual activity, it pays to be discreet.

-The Spartacus International Gay Guide (www.spartacusworld.com), published by Bruno Gmünder (Berlin), is widely regarded as the leading authority on gay travel.
-The Greece section contains a wealth of information on gay venues everywhere from Alexandroupoli to Xanthi.
+The Spartacus International Gay Guide (www.spartacusworld.com), is widely regarded as the leading authority on gay travel.
+The Greece section contains a wealth of information on gay venues everywhere from Athens to Thessaloniki.

-It is a good idea to have your passport with you at all times in case you are stopped by the police and questioned.
+It is a good idea to have your passport (or at least a copy and some ID) with you at all times in case you are stopped by the police and questioned.
 This is particularly true if you are travelling in border areas.
 Greek citizens are presumed always to have identification on them and the police presume foreign visitors do too.
-If you are arrested by police insist on an interpreter (diermi̱néas; say "the-lo dhi-ermi-nea") and/or a lawyer (diki̱góros; say "the-lo dhi-ki-go-ro").
+If you are arrested by police insist on an interpreter (diermi̱néas; say 'the-lo dhi-ermi-nea') and/or a lawyer (diki̱góros; say 'the-lo dhi-ki-go-ro').

 Unless you are going to hike or drive, the free maps given out by the EOT and larger hotels will probably suffice, although they are not 100% accurate.